simon-v/bchinfo.org/en/full-node.md

 <div class="box" markdown="1">
 *Optional: Start Your Node At Login*

 Starting your node automatically each time you login to your computer makes it easy for you to contribute to the network.
-The easiest way to do this is to tell Bitcoin Core Daemon to start at login.
+The easiest way to do this is to tell Bitcoin Cash Node Daemon to start at login.
 In OS X, the way to start background programs at login is using a Launch Agent.
-Here is how to install a Launch Agent for Bitcoin Core daemon on your machine:
+Here is how to install a Launch Agent for Bitcoin Cash Node daemon on your machine:

     mkdir ~/Library/LaunchAgents
     curl https://raw.githubusercontent.com/bitcoin/bitcoin/master/contrib/init/org.bitcoin.bitcoind.plist > ~/Library/LaunchAgents/org.bitcoin.bitcoind.plist

-The next time you login to your desktop, Bitcoin Core daemon will be automatically started.
+The next time you login to your desktop, Bitcoin Cash Node daemon will be automatically started.
 </div>

 {{installFinished}}

-## Upgrading Bitcoin Core
+## Upgrading Bitcoin Cash Node

 If you are running an older version, shut it down.
 Wait until it has completely shut down (which might take a few minutes for older versions), then run the